-11. If the dairy plant run by the Union is working to more than 80% of its capacity up to 5 marks are to be 5 5 awarded 1.
-For working 70% and more 4 2.
+Professional : 11.
+If the dairy plant run by the Union is working to more than 80% of its capacity up to 5 marks are to be awarded 5 5 1.
+For working 70% and more4 2.
 For working 60% and more 3 3.
 For working 30% and more 2 4.
-For working less than 50% Nill Note :- Capacity utilisation shall be calculated with reference to utilisation during the peak month or fortnight of the year as compared to (a) utilisation as projected in the report on the scheme or the project or (b) installed capacity, in case the projected capacity be not stated 12.
-If the cattle feea plant run by the union is working to more than 80% of its capacity 5 marks are to be awarded.
+For working less than 50% Nill Note :- Capacity utilisation shall be calculated with reference to utilisation during the peak month or fortnight of the year as compared to (a) utilisation as projected in the report on the scheme or the project or (b) installed capacity, 10 in case the projected capacity be not stated 12.
+If the cattle feea plant run by the union is working to more than 80% of its capacity 5 marks are to be ~ awarded.
 5 5 1.
 For working 70% and more 4 2.
-For working 60% and more 3 3.
-For working 30% and more 2 4.
-For working less than 50% Nill Note :- Capacity utilisation shall be calculated with reference to utilisation during the peak month or fortnight of the year as compared to(a)utilisation as projected in the report on the scheme or the project or (b) installed capacity, in case the projected capacity be not stated 13.
-If standards for loss of fat in production of milk products are generally fixed, and excesses over 5 5 prescribed limits are analysed, up to 5 marks may be given.
-14. In case where-the difference between the fat percentage noted by the societies and the union is more than 0.3 precent and there is a system of such mark interest by 3 3 the union and a system to investigate such difference exists, then 3 marks may be given.
-15. If the staff possess prescribed qualifications, have undergone proper training, recruitment body/committee 5 5 is created for appointment of staff and rules have been made for recruitment, upto 5 marks are to be given If the directions of the Co-operative Department and 16. professional guidance are acted upon promptly and 4 4 adequately upto 4 marks are to be given.
+For working 60% and more 2 For working 60% and more For working 30% and more 2 3.
+For working 30% and more24.
+For working less than 50%Nill Note :- Capacity utilisation shall be calculated with reference to utilisation during the peak month or fortnight of the year as compared to(a)utilisation as projected in the report on the scheme or the project or (b) installed capacity, in case the projected capacity be not stated 13.
+If standards for loss of fat in production of milk products are generally fixed, and excesses over - - prescribed limits are analysed, up to 5 marks may be 5 5 given.
+14. In case where-the difference between the fat percentage noted by the societies and the union is more than $0.3$ precent and there is a system of such mark interest by 3 3 the union and a system to investigate such difference exists, then 3 marks may be given.
+15. If the staff possess prescribed qualifications, have undergone proper training, recruitment body/committee is created for appointment of staff and rules have been 5 5 made for recruitment, upto 5 marks are to be given 16.
+If the directions of the Co-operative Department and 10. professional guidance are acted upon promptly and Λ Λ adequately upto 4 marks are to be given.
+4 4 acquatery up to + marks are to be given.